Visit Create NSWto learn more about the Arts and Cultural Funding Program.

 - Digital and Experimental, Immersive and Light Art

-- Digital & Experimental - combining or involving two or more artforms using experimental approaches, artistic risk-taking, and including the development of cutting-edge contemporary practice.
-Encompasses new artform development.
+- Digital & Experimental - Combining or involving two or more artforms using experimental approaches, artistic risk-taking, and including the development of cutting-edge contemporary practice.
+Encompasses new artform development, Sound Art and Experimental Music.
 Digital artforms includes application of new forms of technology and existing forms such as podcasts.

-- Immersive artforms are those that envelop the participant in a total experience, engaging multiple senses and often blurring the lines between the artwork and the real world and could include virtual reality and Infinity rooms.
+- Immersive artforms - Artforms that envelop the participant in a total experience, engaging multiple senses and often blurring the lines between the artwork and the real world and could include virtual reality and Infinity rooms.

-- Light Art is a visual art form in which light is the main if not sole medium of creation.
+- Light Art - A visual art form in which light is the main if not sole medium of creation.
 It includes projection mapping using projectors to create images and videos on surfaces, often buildings or landscapes.

 Festivals